amd/aocl-data-analytics/doc/C_intro.rst

 A CMakeLists.txt file is supplied in the examples folder of your installation.
 You will need to set ``AOCL_ROOT`` to point to your AOCL installation.
 On Windows you may also need to source the ifort compiler using e.g. ``C:\Program Files (x86)\Intel\oneAPI\setvars.bat``.
-To configure cmake and compile, you can then use commands similar to:
+To configure cmake and compile, you can then use commands such as:

 .. code-block::